Water Damaged Smart Phone? DIY Tips To Fix It | Traverse City

 The most sensitive components in your phone are located deep in the phone, away from the ports.
 The sooner you the phone from water and power it off, the less likely these components are to be damaged.

 Depending on what kind of water or liquid you dropped it in, the liquids themselves could be more damaging to the phone than water alone.
 Saltwater is particularly damaging to phones since the salt will continue to eat away at components even when the phone is dry.
 Once the phone is powered off, it is at a much lower risk of permanent water damage, so giving it a thorough rinsing is unlikely to cause further damage.

 4. Remove battery if possible or open case

-This is a little tricky because iPhones do not have removeable batteries, and if you open the case, you void the warrantee.
-On the other hand, smart phones have sensors that show if the phone has been exposed to water and doing so voids the warrantee anyway.
-For smart phones that have removeable batteries, remove the batter and dry the phone out with the battery cover removed.
+This is a little tricky because iPhones do not have removable batteries, and if you open the case, you void the warranty.
+On the other hand, smartphones have sensors that show if the phone has been exposed to water, and doing so voids the warranty anyway.
+For smartphones that have removable batteries, remove the battery and dry the phone out with the battery cover removed.

 4. Dry out

 There are a number of great ways to dry out your phone, but you want to be absolutely sure it is fully dried before attempting to power it.
 The best way to dry out a phone is to place it in a sealed container with a water-absorbent substance.
 Placing your phone in a sealed bag of rice is one great way to dry it out because the rice will absorb any moisture out of the phone itself.
 Another great option is the silicone gel packs that are included with many electronics.
 These gel packs are super-absorbent, which is why they are placed in electronics boxes.
 They do lose absorbency over time, so you want to use several.

 Time is your friend when it comes to drying out a water-damaged phone.
 While it may be difficult to be without a phone for 3-4 days, it’s best to wait a full 3-4 days before trying to power your phone on.